ArthurMawnis/sicred-teste-backend/README.md

  Cassandra only for votes inserions.
 DUE TO THE SIMPLICITY REQUIREMENT, mongodb had the best cost/benefit.

 RabbitMQ: It's reliable and has less latency than kafka.

+1. On API versioning (bonus task no. 4): The base URL path does specify the API's version: api/v1, eg. This approach requires that breaking changes come into a whole new API.
+Since most of API resources are heavily dependent on others, this approach isnt prejudicial on most cases.
+2. Accordingly to the requirements, auth as abstract and all endpoint access are allowed.
+3. Due to the simplicity requirement: HATEOAS wasn't implemented.
+Also, we should use messaging brokers on the vote creation endpoint, so we don't lost the vote data, but this implementation was ommited.

 ## Installation